zealot128/ShuFaZuoPin/README.md

 * red for 4th tone
 * these can be changed in app/assets/stylesheets/selections.css.scss

-for my experience, codings the hanzi characters in the respective color is effective for learning correct pronounciation.
+For my experience, codings the hanzi characters in the respective color is effective for learning correct pronounciation.

-There are some rake tasks for importing a lot of basic hanzi characters from some webservices.
-Use that if needed to include a whole bunch of characters, make it very convienient to add that to your list
+There is a rake tasks for importing a lot of basic hanzi characters from some webservices.
+Use that if needed to include a whole bunch of characters, make it very convienient to add that to your list.
+Open *lib/tasks/import.rake* and see by yourself ply.

 For a efficient learning, there are hotkeys for interacting with the software in training: